temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPEND-->

 Next, create a struct for `Subscription`.
-This data type contains the user's email information, as well as the subscription progress.
+This data type holds the user's email information and the duration of the subscription.

 <!--SNIPSTART subscription-workflow-go-subscribe {"selectedLines": ["12-17"]}-->
 [subscribe.go](https://github.com/temporalio/subscription-workflow-go/blob/master/subscribe.go)